Busting 3 Myths About Marketing During a Recession

 WAIT, ARE WE EVEN IN A RECESSION?

-Let’s get one giant, glaring question out of the way: “are we in a recession right now?”
+Let’s get one giant, glaring question out of the way: “Are we in a recession right now?”
 Technically, no!
 The United States hasn’t quite reached the conditions that characterize an official “recession” — usually, though not always, identified in macroeconomics by two consecutive quarters of negative gross domestic product (GDP) growth.
-And wouldn’t you know it, the second quarter of 2023 saw the GDP increase at an annual rate of 2.4%!
+And wouldn’t you know it, the fourth quarter of 2024 saw the GDP increase at an annual rate of 2.4%!
 The one before?
-An increase of 2%.1
+An increase of 3.1% (Source: Bureau of Economic Analysis).

-Despite this hopeful outlook, it’s important to keep in mind that recessions come from chains of unpredictable events— dominoes pushing the world into a freefall of uncertainty.
+It’s also important to keep in mind that recessions come from chains of unpredictable events— dominoes pushing the world into a freefall of uncertainty.
 Think big, country-altering disruptions: the 1929 stock market crash; the dotcom bubble bursting in the late 1990s; or the collapse of the housing market in 2008.
 These are events that the average person has no way of controlling, or sometimes even foreseeing.
 Aliens?
 Maybe!
-Our point being: the possibility of recession is ever-looming, but businesses can work to build defenses against the threat of economic downturn, right now!
+Our point being: the possibility of recession is ever-looming, but businesses can work to build defenses against the threat of an economic downturn, right now!
 And sometimes, building that defense is as simple as absorbing some key information from a savvy blog post.

 MYTH #1: HISTORY SHOWS THAT MARKETING DURING A RECESSION IS A BAD IDEA

-From 1929 to 1933, advertising spend fell from $2.8 to $1.3 billion2.
+From 1929 to 1933, advertising spend fell from $2.8 to $1.3 billion (Source: Library of Congress).
 Over half of the money being allocated for marketing, gone in just 4 years!
 Despite many advertisers and businesses backing off from advertising efforts, a few chose to brave the unprecedented economic downturn.
 The ones who emerged victorious were those who evolved with changing consumer needs and trends— newspapers and periodicals were more popular than ever, as was radio.
 Messaging pivoted to use testimonials, product placement, sponsorships and themes of patriotism to build trust and convince people to spend their hard-earned (and sparse) cash.

-Companies who emerged victorious from the 2008 financial crisis by bolstering their marketing budget in creative way are instantly recognizable as modern industry giants4:
+Companies who emerged victorious from the 2008 financial crisis by bolstering their marketing budget in creative way are instantly recognizable as modern industry giants:

 Starbucks developed a clever marketing strategy to create stronger emotional bonds between company and consumer.